 The Philippine Independence Day event in Belgium usually starts with a Catholic Mass.
 Since 85.5% of Filipinos back home are Christians.
 Following with a series of activities such as games, singing, dancing, and raffle draws.

 Since Filipinos love eating, particularly local Filipino cuisine, there are different food stalls available in the vicinity where everyone can partake with their family and friends.
-Through this event, the younger generation of Filipinos in Belgium familiarizes with the Philippines.
-Visa Versa will local Belgians familiarize with Filipino ways and heritage.
+Through this event, the younger generation of Filipinos in Belgium familiarizes themselves with the Philippines.
+Visa Versa will local Belgians familiarize themselves with Filipino ways and heritage.

 Be a contributor for Belgian Filipino Lovers!
 We’re looking for passionate minds who love to write and make videos.